China Travel Tips

 - Transportation: Taxi fares start between $1 and $2 USD.
 Buses are the most popular way to travel and usually cost $.25 – $.50 USD in a city.
 Intercountry buses cost around $3 USD per hour of travel.

-- Activities: Certain activities such as the Great Wall ($16 USD) are quite pricey by local standards.
+- Activities: Certain activities such as the Great Wall ($7 USD) are pricey by local standards.
 However, wandering around the cities and visiting many of the historic temples are free.

 Money Saving Tips